altays/wavBender/README.md

 You will need NodeJS to run this.

+Inspired by the works of Nick Briz and other glitch artists.

 ## How?

 To convert a file into a wav, type "npm run wav".
 This sets the format to wav, input type to text, and scrambles the incoming text.
 This will also save a new file starting with the name "outfile", which will be saved in the outputs folder.
 To use a different file, add a new file to the inputs folder and specify the new file name instead of "testFile.txt".
 The inputs/ folder extension gets automatically parsed, so just use the file name and extension.